Milo-Goodfellow-Work/anneal/README.md

 ## Overview

-Anneal is a system for generating formally verified C code from natural language specifications.
-It orchestrates a pipeline that combines Large Language Models (LLMs) for code generation with automated theorem provers for formal verification.

-The system guarantees that the generated C implementation adheres to a chemically-generated formal specification (in Lean 4) through a multi-stage process of co-generation, differential testing, and automated proving.
+Anneal is the backend Invariant calls into when a user requests "Verified Code."
+Based on Gemini 3, it generates C and Lean code together, differential tests them to establish that the C code is equivalent to the Lean, then submits the Lean to Harmonic's Aristotle for proving.

 ## Architecture

-The system consists of three main components:
+The system consists of two main components:

 1.  **Trigger API**: A Flask-based REST API that manages job submissions, polls for proof completion, and serves generated artifacts.
 2.  **Anneal Worker**: A stateless worker (deployed as a Google Cloud Run Job) that executes the generation and verification pipeline.
-3.  **Aristotle**: An external automated theorem proving service for Lean 4.

 ### Pipeline Stages